Clean Code Best Practices (2025 Guide): Principles, Smells & Checklist

 4. Structure: Modules, Boundaries, and Separation of Concerns

-Common boundaries that keep code maintainable:
+Common boundaries that keep software maintainable:

 5. Comments: When They Help (And When They Hurt)